Hamburg: Early modern period

 In 1529, the city embraced Lutheranism, and it received Reformed refugees from the Netherlands and France.

 When Jan van Valckenborgh introduced a second layer to the fortifications to protect against the Thirty Years' War in the seventeenth century, he extended Hamburg and created a "New Town" (Neustadt) whose street names are still based upon the grid system of roads he introduced.

-From the autumn of 1696 to the spring of 1697 the Company of Scotland trading to Africa and the Indies was active in Hamburg.
+From the autumn of 1696 to the spring of 1697, the Company of Scotland trading to Africa and the Indies was active in Hamburg.
 While it was unsuccessful in raising capital locally, it commissioned the construction of four vessels in the port.
 The Caledonia, a ship of 600 tons with 56 guns, and the Instuaration (later renamed the St. Andrew), a vessel of 350 tons, were launched in March 1697.

 Upon the dissolution of the Holy Roman Empire in 1806, the Free Imperial City of Hamburg was not incorporated into a larger administrative area while retaining special privileges (mediatised), but became a sovereign state with the official title of the Free and Hanseatic City of Hamburg.
 Hamburg was briefly annexed by Napoleon I to the First French Empire (1804–1814/1815).
 Russian forces under General Bennigsen finally freed the city in 1814.
 Hamburg re-assumed its pre-1811 status as a city-state in 1814.
-The Vienna Congress of 1815 confirmed Hamburg's independence and it became one of 39 sovereign states of the German Confederation (1815–1866).
+The Congress of Vienna of 1815 confirmed Hamburg's independence and it became one of 39 sovereign states of the German Confederation (1815–1866).

-In 1842, about a quarter of the inner city was destroyed in the "Great Fire".
+In 1842, about a quarter of the inner city was destroyed in the Great Fire of Hamburg.
 The fire started on the night of 4 May and was not extinguished until 8 May.
-It destroyed three churches, the town hall, and many other buildings, killing 51 people and leaving an estimated 20,000 homeless.
+It destroyed three churches, the town hall, and many other buildings.
+51 people were killed and an estimated 20,000 people were left homeless.
 Reconstruction took more than 40 years.